-The teams enjoy celebrating achievement and we do this via certificates, medals, wall displays, photos, parties and in any way which will suit an individual.
+The teams enjoy celebrating achievement and we do this via certificates, medals, wall displays, photos, parties and in any way which is meaningful to the individual.

 Children accessing rehabilitation attend the Surrey Teaching Centre (which is a pupil referral unit).
 Within allocated educational sessions they will work towards individually identified educational goals, which link in with the child's rehabilitation goals.